 Here are 5 tips to help you save on groceries!!

 Tips for Setting a Realistic Food Budget

 #4 Create a Budget

 If you do not have a budget, yet creating a budget is a frugal task you can start now.
 It is essential to have a budget if you want to continue a frugal journey.
 A budget is a money guide that will help pay bills on time and stay on track.

 Second, subtract your spending amount from your take-home pay.
-If you are at a deficit, it will be necessary to cut some of your spendings.
+If you are in a deficit, it will be necessary to cut some of your spending.
 Look for easy things first, such as subscriptions you do not use like magazines or gym memberships.
 Then find ways to trim your grocery budget, which is one area you can always find ways to save on.
 If you need some tips on things that are killing your budget, check out this post.

 Find the perfect budget that works for you or try the 30-30-30-10 budget rule for a twist on your normal budget.